mentor-guvi-react/Restaurant-booking-FE/README.md

 1. Clone the application by running git clone https://github.com/mentor-guvi-react/Restaurant-booking-FE.git or Download the zip folder cd into folder and do npm install
 2. npm start should start the react app
+3. Build your react frontend in netlify using cmd CI=false npm run build

 UseFull Links